Treatment for baldness: 3 real-life stories

 MEDHI'S HAIR

-The hair are refined, they are sparse on the vertex and the gulfs are slightly marked.
+The hair is thinning, sparse on the vertex and the gulfs are slightly marked.
 His father and paternal grandfather kept their hair, but his maternal grandfather didn't have much left at 60.
 Over the last ten years or so, Medhi's hair has been slowly but surely receding.
 He admits that he has a complex about his hair and feels that everyone is noticing his incipient baldness.
 But he doesn't dare talk to anyone about it, and on the rare occasions when someone close to him has tried to broach the subject, he's always evaded the issue.
 Discreetly, almost in secret, he applied minoxidil for 8 months 2 years ago.
 Persistent scalp irritation forced him to stop the treatment.

-In the traction test, the hairs collected are of very different sizes.
+During the traction test, the hairs collected are of very different sizes.
 Examination of the scalp and microscopic analysis confirm that the vital functions of hair are disrupted by the negative action of DHT (androgens): sebum is overstretched, its elimination is insufficient and circulation is deficient.
 The result is progressive atrophy of the roots in fragile areas.

 HIS TREATMENT